pekelund-dev/codex-test/docs/prod-environment.md

   -var "bucket_name=pklnd-receipts"
 ```

-If the runtime service accounts already exist in the project, reuse them instead of deleting them:
+If the runtime service accounts already exist in the project, Terraform reuses them automatically because `manage_service_accounts` defaults to `false` and derives the emails from the service account IDs and project ID.
+To have Terraform create brand-new identities, set `manage_service_accounts=true`:

 ```bash
 PROJECT_ID=$(gcloud config get-value project)